cisagov/ScubaGear/baselines/exo.md

 5. Clear the checkbox next to **Allow automatic forwarding**, then click **Save**.

+6. Return to **Remote domains** and repeat steps 4-5 for each additional remote domain in the list.

 ## 2. Sender Policy Framework

 The Sender Policy Framework (SPF) is a mechanism that allows domain